Officials working to leverage the region’s rescue fund as pressure mounts to staunch a sovereign debt crisis.

 Workers to be laid off make up a fifth of the Greek workforce and are presently virtually guaranteed jobs for life under a constitution that bans firing government employees in almost all circumstances.

 The government has yet to announce how the programme would work, including details such as whether it would be used to push out younger workers, or only to accelerate the retirement of workers already reaching pension age.

 Negotiators from the IMF, EU and the European Central Bank (ECB), known as the troika, have returned to Athens, the Greek capital, after walking out of talks a month ago, and have met Greek officials for the past four days.

 The officials spent the weekend trying to obtain the most accurate, up-to-date picture of Greece’s finances and forecasts, after protests, including staff occupations of ministries, meant a slow resumption of negotiations last week.

-Olli Rehn, the EU economic and monetary affairs commissioner, will brief ministers in Luxembourg on Monday on what the Washington-based IMF wants to do, as looming recession risks turning Greece’s crisis into global catastrophe.
+Olli Rehn, the EU economic and monetary affairs commissioner, is expected to brief eurozone finance ministers in Luxembourg on Monday.